Preparing for Drug Testing in HAZWOPER Jobs: Brief Guide

 What to Expect on the Day of the Test

-2. Arrival and Check-in: Upon arriving at the testing facility, you’ll likely need to present identification and possibly complete some paperwork.
+2. Arrival and Check-in: Upon arriving at the facility, you’ll likely need to present identification and possibly complete some paperwork.

 3. Securing Personal Items: You might be asked to store personal belongings and remove outerwear to ensure the integrity of the test.